[2.5] The Curse Whisperer - Tri-Curse CI Whispering Ice Berserker - Viable for Everything

 Stop using the twink gear.
 From now on, you must be wearing gear with as much Int and ES as you can find.
 Your armor, helmet, gloves and boots must have Int AND ES.
 No need to buy the top rolls this early, just look for cheap items with Int, ES and some resists.

 Shavronne's Pace is by far the best boots for leveling all the way to 70.
-They are very cheap and common and give you 35% inc movement speed (you are always at full life with CI).
+They are very cheap and common and give you 35% inc movement speed (you are always on full life with CI).
 Get them.